There are several patterns of study and a wide range of subjects available to students in Years 11 to 12, depending on their post school goals.

 HSC Life Skills courses

 Life Skills courses are available for students if regular HSC courses are not appropriate.
-Students can choose a pattern of study that may include a combination of regular and/or Life Skills courses.
-Most students who undertake Life Skills courses will have an intellectual disability.
+Students can choose a pattern of study that may include a combination of mainstream and/or Life Skills courses.
+Deciding when to access Life Skills outcomes and content involves considering the needs of the individual student and the collaborative curriculum planning process.

 Vocational education and training courses